telerik/ajax-docs/controls/window/troubleshooting/positioning-a-modal-radwindow.md

 # Positioning a Modal RadWindow

-By design, when a **RadWindow** is **Modal** (i.e. its Modal property is set to true - either in its own declaration,or in the declaration of the RadWindowManager that contains it) it always shows up positioned in the **center** of the browser window.
+By design, when a **RadWindow** is **Modal** (i.e. its Modal property is set to true - either in its own declaration, or in the declaration of the RadWindowManager that contains it) it always shows up positioned in the **center** of the browser window.

 This means that setting its **Left** and/or **Top** properties will not have a visual effect and the desired position will not be applied.